 within 30 nm of the ITCZ axis between 95W and 100W.

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-Please see the Special Features section for the Gulf of
+Please see the Special Features section above for more details

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND